 If you are in an elevator and the doors do not open or the car comes to a stop between floors, do not try to force open the doors or climb through the elevator shaft.
 Use the emergency stop button to stabilize the elevator and ring the alarm bell until a resident assistant or other assistance arrives.
 Even with the stop button in place, do not try to exit the elevator; wait for assistance to ensure your safety.
 When the assistance arrives, let only one person in the elevator communicate with him or her in order to avoid confusion.
 Above all, remain calm.

 If a fire alarm sounds in your residence, do not use the elevators.
 To exit the residence, find the nearest stairway.

 Anyone who damages or defaces the residence elevators will be subject to disciplinary action and will be held financially responsible for any damages incurred.
 Smoking is prohibited by law in elevators.

 Please do not hang anything from the sprinkler heads.
 It may activate the sprinkler and cause severe water damage to your belongings.

 Roofs and Fire Escapes

 Roofs and fire escapes are not to be used for any purpose other than for escape from fire or threat of fire.
 Students are also not permitted on ledges, balconies, or any other exterior means of egress.

 Most residences do not have storage facilities.
 However, in those residences that have storage facilities, the University takes no responsibility for any items stored, lost, or stolen from the premises.

 The University does not provide summer storage.
-For summer storage information, please consult the local Yellow Pages listings.
+For summer storage information, please consult the UPS store.